A recent survey revealed that 79% of employers have no assessment process or tools in place to discover the potential within employees.

 Disabled employees – focus on ability

-Helen Cooke, Director and Founder of MyPlus Students’ Club, recommends having a system in place for spotting talent, as it could help employers become more disability friendly.
+Helen Cooke, CEO Founder of MyPlus Students’ Club, recommends having a system in place for spotting talent, as it could help employers become more disability friendly.

 “If no tools are in place to recognise anyone’s potential it is likely that disabled people will totally be overlooked.
 Employers need to stop focussing on what a disabled employee cannot do and instead recognise the unique perspective and the valuable skills they bring.”